Operation Ataman

-The term Operation Ataman refers to the military occupation of the northeastern area of Friuli, also known as Carnia, by the Cossack divisions within the Wehrmacht, to secure the Operational Zone of the Adriatic Littoral.
+The term Operation Ataman refers to the military occupation of the northeastern area of Friuli, also known as Carnia, by the Kazachi Stan, a mobile encampment and a combat formation composed of Cossacks who collaborated with Nazi Germany during World War II, to secure the Operational Zone of the Adriatic Littoral.

 History

 Background

 During the German invasion of the USSR, the German armed forces, alongside the Italian ones, incorporated within their armies thousands of Cossacks who volunteered to be part of the Wehrmacht, the Waffen-SS, and the Royal Italian Army.
-On 10 November 1943, when the USSR had already reconquered significant portions of their initially lost territories, an edict by the ministry of the occupied territories, Alfred Rosenberg, and the commander of the Wehrmacht Wilhelm Keitel, assured to the cossack soldiers from Don, Kuban, Astrakhan, Ural, Transbaikaila and Terek that, once the USSR was defeated, they would have been assured significant autonomy in their native territories, and, temporarily, in other parts of Europe if at any given time it was impossible for them to return to their native territories.
+A significant portion of these belonged to the Kazachi Stan, a mobile encampment and a combat formation composed of Cossacks who collaborated with Nazi Germany during World War II.
+On 10 November 1943, when the USSR had already liberated significant portions of their initially lost territories, an edict by the ministry of the occupied territories, Alfred Rosenberg, and the commander of the Wehrmacht Wilhelm Keitel, assured the Kazachi Stan that, once the USSR was defeated, they would be provided significant autonomy in their native territories, and, temporarily, in other parts of Europe if at any given time it was impossible for them to return to their homeland.

 Kosakenland

 Throughout the whole summer of 1944, the area of Northern Friuli was the protagonist of numerous partisan operations, which culminated on 26 September 1944 with the establishment of the Republic of Carnia.

-For this very reason, in July 1944, the SS and Police leader which was assigned to Trieste by Nazi Germany, Odilo Globocnik, agreed to allow the procedure of a program in favour of the settlement of Cossack units loyal to Germany in the area: It was the start of what would be known as Operation Ataman, which in just a few week, would manage to settle up to 22,000 Cossacks (Including 9,000 soldiers, 6,000 elders, 4,000 of family members and 3,000 children) and 4,000 Caucasians (2,000 soldiers and 2,000 family members) with the use of up to 50 military trains.
+For this very reason, in July 1944, the Higher SS and Police leader which was assigned to Trieste by Nazi Germany, Odilo Globocnik, agreed to allow the procedure of a program in favour of the settlement of Cossack units loyal to Germany in the area: It was the start of what would be known as Operation Ataman, which in just a few week, would manage to settle up to 22,000 Cossacks (Including 9,000 soldiers, 6,000 elders, 4,000 of family members and 3,000 children) and 4,000 Caucasians (2,000 soldiers and 2,000 family members) with the use of up to 50 military trains.